Most of the time, errors can be split into three categories:

 Since GitBook uses GitHub's API to perform actions on your repository using the GitBook OAuth app, it is subject to the GitHub rate limiting rules.

 To prevent these errors, GitBook uses smart diffing logic to only import/export what was modified in your files when importing markdown from a GitHub commit and exporting your content on GitBook back to markdown.
+If the resulting number of files that were actually modified by a commit exceeds 2500, the import is currently automatically skipped to prevent affecting your rate limiting.

 Even though we are doing our best to limit this effect, this kind of error can still happen, mainly in the following cases: